rossant/galry/README.md

 How to get started?
 -------------------

-At the time of writing, the code is still quite experimental and is not guaranteed to work on any platform.
-The programming interface is still unstable and might change without any further notice.
-Installation may be difficult depending on the OS and the graphics card drivers.
-But feel free to experiment with it or to take a look to the documentation.
+At the time of writing, the code is still experimental and is not guaranteed to work on any platform.
+The programming interface might change without notice.
+Installation may be difficult depending on the OS and the graphics card drivers (even if it has been successfully tested on Windows, Linux and MacOS systems as of now).
+That being said, please feel
+free to download the library and take a look to the documentation.

 The `master` branch contains the latest "stable" version, whereas the development version is in the `dev` branch.